Akkatecture/Documentation/content/docs/walkthrough/your_first_commands.md

     - csharp
     - dotnet
 ---
-Let us recall some of the business requiremtents for the bank:
+Let us remind ourselves of some of the business requiremtents for the task that we are trying to do:

-* The bank needs to allow customers to create bank accounts for free with a non-negative opening balance.
+* The bank needs to allow customers to create accounts for free with a non-negative opening balance.
 * The bank needs to allow customers to transfer money between accounts.

-We could see these as three commands, one for creating the bank account.
+We could see these as two commands, one for creating the bank account.
 And another one for initiating a money transfer:

 ```csharp
 //command for creating the bank account